SrujanGutta/Solar-Optimization-Project/README.md

 # Solar-Optimization-Project
-We have a full paper describing the paper and the work we did for it in the Project_Paper.pdf
+We have a full paper describing the paper and the work we did for it in the [Project_paper.pdf]()